The Pop2net basics

 [17]:

-Let’s add 3 more agents to the model using a For-Loop:
+Let’s add 3 more actors to the environment.
+This time, we’ll use env.add_locations()

 [18]: